rickchong/diamond-analysis/diamond_analysis.md

   pdf_document: default
 ---
 #Introduction
-In this report, I will be analyzing the diamond data from two major online retailers - Bluenile.com and BrilliantEarth.com.
-I got the inspiration based on my recent shopping experience as well as various analysis that had already been performed by others either using the existing diamonds database or manually scraped online (e.g. https://rstudio-pubs-static.s3.amazonaws.com/94067_d1fdfafd20b14725a2578647031760c2.html).
+In this analysis, I will be analyzing the diamond data from two major online retailers - bluenile.com and brilliantearth.com.
+I got the inspiration based on my recent shopping experience as well as various analysis that had already been performed by others either using the existing databases or manually scraped data (e.g. https://rstudio-pubs-static.s3.amazonaws.com/94067_d1fdfafd20b14725a2578647031760c2.html).

 ##Difference between my analysis and other analysis online
-This report is different from the rest available online because:
+This analysis is different from most of the analysis available online because:

-* All analysis I found online are only performed on either existing R diamonds database or bluenile.com.
-I am more comparing price differences between two companies rather than one.
+* All analysis I found online are performed on either existing R diamonds database or bluenile.com.
+I am interested in comparing price differences between two retailers rather than one.
-* Besides prices, I am also interested to analyze whether there is any difference in retail strategy between two companies using some knowledge I learned from Retail Analytics
+* Besides prices, I am also interested in analyzing whether there is any difference in retail strategy or marketing strategy between two retailers.

 #Overview
-This report is split into 5 sections:
+This analysis is split into 4 parts:

-* Data gathering: gather data from Bluenile.com and BrilliantEarth.com
+* Data gathering: gather data from bluenile.com and brilliantearth.com
 * Data cleanup: clean up the data and combine two data sources together
 * Data analysis: specific analysis performed on the combined data
-* Shiny frontend: creating a frontend using Shiny
 * Conclusion: key learning points and takeaways

 #Loading all packages